 Problems in the gut can negatively affect ‘immune tolerance’ which is essential for initiating and maintaining pregnancy.
 Infertility is increasing, because both women and men are becoming more chronically inflamed.
 Miscarriages and premature births are increasing, because chronic inflammation stimulates labour.
 Pre-eclampsia also results from chronic inflammation.

-The identification and reduction of inflammation from multiple sources is paramount in fertility optimization.
-I regard inflammation with immune activation, the resulting coagulation problem and pro-inflammatory insulin resistance as the key drivers of infertility epidemic.
+The identification and reduction of inflammation from multiple sources are paramount in fertility optimization.
+I regard inflammation with immune activation, the resulting coagulation problem and pro-inflammatory insulin resistance as the key drivers of the infertility epidemic.

 It is very important for my patients to understand it is essential to control overt and silent inflammation in fertility optimization.

 The program offered to the individual is designed to reduce chronic inflammation and oxidative stress throughout the body and regain metabolic health so that reproductive potential can be realised.